heistp/irtt/doc/irtt.md

 # BUGS

+- Windows has severe timer issues that may make measurements unreliable
 - Windows is unable to set DSCP values for IPv6.
 - Windows is unable to set the source IP address, so `--set-src-ip` may not be used on the server.